-The work you’re going to do as a CCS or health information technician is very technical so you’re going to need some serious training if you want to get a job in this field.
+The work you’re going to do as a health information specialist is very technical so you’re going to need some training if you want to get a job in this field.
 To have a career in healthcare information, you’ll need to:

 Take math, biology, computers, and health while still in high school, so you have a head start.